-Cranberry-glazed turkey meatballs.
+Cranberry-glazed meatballs.
 Holiday party anyone?
 I don’t know about you, but I love party appetizer meatballs.

-Naturally lean and mild, ground turkey needs all the help it can get.
+I’m using naturally lean and mild ground turkey which needs all the help it can get.
 So with these meatballs, I’ve herbed them up a bit with thyme and fennel seeds, and folded in some ricotta cheese and milk-soaked torn bread to help make them tender and soft (but still sturdy enough to pick up with a toothpick).

 The sauce is a cranberry glaze made with fresh or frozen cranberries, and spiced with orange zest, fresh ginger, and a little cayenne.
 Enjoy!